The kitchen is the heart of the home, but to feel comfortable it must accommodate several competing functions in close proximity.

 THE FOUR MAIN COOKING ZONES

-Once the basic shape and program of the kitchen have been established, decide where the windows will go.
+Once the basic shape and program of the kitchen have been established, it’s time to decide where the windows will go.
 Under them should be placed counters and possibly the sink.
-To make the sink easy to use, the dishwasher and a trash drawer should be provided on either side of it.
+To make the sink easy to use, the dishwasher should be adjacent to it with room to maneuver towards dish storage when unloading.
+Trash should be located on the other side of the sink or very nearby.

 In addition to the sink and prep counters, the refrigerator and cooktop serve as the main cooking zones.
-To avoid feeling too spread out, these four elements should be no further than ten feet apart from each other, and counters should be installed directly adjacent to the sink and cooktop.
-Typically about twelve linear feet of counter space in total is needed, divided up as necessary into segments three feet or longer.
+To avoid feeling too spread out, these four elements should be no further than 10 feet apart from each other, and counters should be installed directly adjacent to the sink and cooktop.
+Typically people need about 12 linear feet of counter space for food prep, divided up as necessary into segments of 4 feet or longer.

 SUPPORTING FEATURES

-Although some projects may contain a separate pantry closet, it’s often convenient to dedicate a tall cabinet for food storage, either shallow (14”–18” deep) or full-depth (24”–26”) with the incorporation of tall pull-out drawers.
+Although some projects may contain a separate pantry closet, it’s often convenient to dedicate a tall cabinet for food storage, either shallow shelves or full-depth with the incorporation of tall pull-out drawers.

-It’s also important to identify what cleaning supplies will be kept in the kitchen, especially large ones like a broom or vacuum—since it may be necessary to house them in a tall cabinet as well.
+It’s also important to identify what cleaning supplies will be kept in the kitchen, especially tall ones like a broom or vacuum—since it may be necessary to house them in a special cabinet.

-Shelving should be located over the counters—usually about five to eight linear feet are needed.
+Shelving should be located over the counters—usually about 5 to 8 linear feet are needed.
 If there isn’t enough wall space, consider installing open shelves across the face of the windows.

 In summary:

 To make the kitchen function well while serving as the heart of the home: it must balance cooking, storage and gathering all in close proximity.
 Start by deciding what, if any, dining or seating will be incorporated into the room.
 Next, decide where the windows will be and layout the kitchen by locating the four main cooking zones—sink, cooktop, refrigerator, and prep counters—within ten feet of each other.
-Once these are placed, consider the supporting elements like ovens, pantry, cleaning supplies, and other appliances.
+Once these are placed and critical sizes identified, consider the supporting elements, including the oven, pantry, microwave, and tall cleaning supplies and other appliances.

 The ideas above are largely based on A Pattern Language: Towns, Buildings, Construction by Christopher Alexander, et al. Oxford University Press, 1977, specifically patterns: #139 Farmhouse Kitchen, #184 Cooking Layout, #199 Sunny Counter, #200 Open Shelves.